Editor’s note: This is a transcript of the audio file.

-Currently, only positive rental history is being reported.
-According to Johnston, the company could start adding negative rent data, such as late payments, to credit files sometime in 2012.
+And according to Experian, positive rental history is the new item being reported.
+The company could start adding late payment information to credit files in 2012.